filakhtov/gentoo-use-docs/sys-apps/portage.md

 This flag should only be ever toggled system-wide, e.g. as part of SELinux-enabled Portage profile.

 ### test
-Execute the `setup.py test` command after the main build is completed to run the test suite provided with the source code and check for any regressions.
+Execute the `meson test` command for each active Python implementation after the main build is completed to run the test suite provided with the source code and check for any regressions.
 This will extend the build time.

 This flag should normally be disabled, because it is mainly oriented towards the developers, maintainers and testers.

 ### xattr
+Pass the `-Dxattr=true` option to the meson build script.
 Enable `xattr` Portage feature by default (but only on Linux system).
 Ensure that all portage operations are handling XATTRs (eXtended ATTRibutes) properly, e.g. `tar` archives are extracted using a `--xattrs` option.

 This flag should be toggled system-wide only.
 Enabling this flag on individual packages might and will result into lost XATTRs.